Robbie McEwen: Sprinting style

 McEwen was known as a particularly cunning and tactical sprinter.
-Where many teams would use 'Lead-Out Trains' to secure a stage win for their selected sprinter, McEwen achieved many of his victories either with one lead-out man, or often none at all, by aggressively and intelligently positioning himself within the peloton in the final kilometres.
+Where many teams would use lead-out trains to secure a stage win for their selected sprinter, McEwen achieved many of his victories either with one lead-out man, or often none at all, by aggressively and intelligently positioning himself within the peloton in the final kilometres.

 Fellow Australian cyclist Stuart O'Grady considers McEwen to be "one of the fastest, most powerful accelerators the planet has ever seen".

 Personal life

-McEwen lives in Australia with his Belgian wife, Angélique Pattyn, his son, Ewan, and his daughters, Elena and Claudia.
+McEwen lives in Australia's Gold Coast with his Belgian wife, Angélique Pattyn, his son, Ewan, and his daughters, Elena and Claudia.
 In 2011, McEwen published an autobiography entitled 'One Way Road'.
-McEwen lived for many years in the Belgian town of Everbeek and is fluent in Dutch.
+McEwen previously lived for many years in the Belgian town of Everbeek and is fluent in Dutch.
+He is a supporter of the Gold Coast Suns in the Australian Football League.

-McEwen has two brothers, the eldest is Ross and is getting into Triathlon, the youngest, Cam, is a Scrum Master at Telstra and a car enthusiast.